 Scancell’s focus is to develop innovative immunotherapies for cancer using novel immunogenic antigens and modulation mechanisms that stimulate potent anti-tumour responses.
 The unique modes of action of the ImmunoBody® and Moditope® based products stimulate immune responses by presenting cancer antigens that trigger the activation of tumour-destroying T cells.
+However, in the light of the COVID-19 pandemic, Scancell is employing its expertise and resources to help in the global response.

 Based on the ImmunoBody® platform, SCIB1 targets melanoma antigens and a Phase 1/2 trial in advanced patients has successfully been completed, showing the regression of tumours and enhanced survival of patients with low tumour burden.
 The next stage of clinical development for SCIB1 is to determine whether treatment of metastatic melanoma patients also receiving Keytruda® (pembrolizumab) results in an improvement in their overall response rate and survival.